dmerejkowsky/blog/content/post/0085-comparing-directories.md

 *Explanation*:

   * `find .` lists all the files and directories inside the current working directory.
-  * The order of the files returned by find are not deterministic and can change form one file system to an other, so we use a pipe (`|`) to take the output of `find` and pass it to the `sort` command. (`sort` is also part of the coreutils package).
+  * The order of the files returned by find are not deterministic and can change form one file system to another, so we use a pipe (`|`) to take the output of `find` and pass it to the `sort` command. (`sort` is also part of the coreutils package).
   * Finally, we use an angle bracket (`>`) to write the output of `sort` to a file in the home directory: (`~/manifest-a`): we must not write the manifest-a file inside the `a` directory, otherwise the manifest may contain itself!

 Now, we do the same on costello: